Nexmo/nexmo-developer/app/views/contribute/guides/markdown-guide.md

 ---
 ```

-### Guidelines on writing effective metadata
+### Writing an effective `title`

-The following are some tips on writing effective metadata:

-* When using `title` bear in mind that while something like "Overview" may be fine for the navbar (as the navbar provides positional context), that would not be very informative in the title of a search result.
-Sometimes you would see `title` as Overview, but supplement that with a `meta_title` of "Vonage Voice API Overview" for clarity in search results.
+When using `title` bear in mind that while something like "Overview" may be fine for the navbar (as the navbar provides positional context), that would not be very informative in the title of a search result.
+Sometimes you would see `title` as Overview, but supplement that with a `meta_title` of "Vonage Voice API Overview" for clarity in external search engine search results.

-* Remember that navigation overrides are set in `config/navigation.yml`.
-In many cases you will only need to add a `navigation_weight` item if your topic is not automatically displayed in your preferred position in the navbar.
+Ideally task (step) or other active topics should include a gerund.
+For example:

+* Installing the Vonage Command Line Interface (CLI)

+Topics providing reference information would have a noun-based title, for example:

+* The Conversation object

+To provide greater context in external search results a corresponding `meta_title` might contain much more specific information, for example:

+* The Vonage Conversation API Conversation object

+### Writing an effective `description`

-* `description` is used in search results when you search on NDP.
-The description should give the user a very clear idea of the purpose on the topic.
+`description` is used in search results when you search on NDP.
+The description should be written to give the user a clear idea of the purpose on the topic, as in many cases it will not be possible to determine the content of a topic from `title` alone.

+### Writing an effective `meta_title`

+This appears in external search engine results.
+While navbar titles such as "Overview" might be fine for the navbar (as the navbar provides positional context) this would not be very information in search engine results. `meta_title` could then be set to something that clearly indicates the content of the topic in the external search engine context.

+### Writing an effective `meta_description`

-* `meta_description` is used by external search engines.
+`meta_description` is used by external search engines.
 It provide SEO for external engines.
 It is an opportunity to create an information description containing important key words.
+You can read more information about how `meta_description` is leveraged by search engines on [this page](https://moz.com/learn/seo/meta-description).

 ## Typography